makeralchemy/octoprint-slack/README.md

 ```

 This is really convenient to get these notifications on my phone.
 Make sure to turn on Slack notifications on the devices you want to receive notifications.

+I have tested this on Raspberry Pi OS so it should work on Linux.
+I have not tested this on MacOS nor Windows.